2019 Beauregard tornado: Alabama

 The tornado then crossed SR 51 at high-end EF3 strength.
 Here, a double-wide manufactured home was moved off of its base and the exterior walls collapsed on a family residence.
 There was also severe tree damage with large trees being snapped at the bases.
 The tornado crossed nearby County Road 38, entering a heavily wooded area, causing significant tree damage.
 There was also some damage to surrounding homes.
 At this time, the National Weather Service upgraded the active PDS tornado warning to a rare tornado emergency, stating that a "large and destructive tornado was located near Griffen Mill, or 11 miles southeast of Auburn, moving east at 60 mph."
 A minute later, the tornado exited the wooded area after snapping several trees.
 It crossed County Road 100, causing significant tree damage and ripping the roof off of a house and shifting another house off of its foundation.
 It then crossed County Road 166, demolishing several manufactured homes in that area and continuing to produce significant tree damage.

 As the tornado progressed over a wooded area and reached County Road 165, a family residence suffered severe damage as the exterior walls were collapsed, and another home suffered severe roof damage.
 A mobile home was also flipped, and its debris scattered about.
 As the tornado continued moving northeastward, tree damage Continued to occur.
 It reached County Road 175, where a home suffered significant loss of roofing, and trees were snapped at the trunks.
 The tornado weakened as it crossed County Road 240, where damage to homes and trees continued.
 It moved over a rural area crossing County Roads 245 and 179, causing tree damage and minor roof damage.
-The tornado then passed through northern areas of Smith's Station.
+The tornado then passed through northern areas of Smiths Station.
 Less significant damage occurred than previously happened.
 A mobile home was flipped, and several constructed homes suffered roofing and siding damages.
 Tree damage also continued to occur.
 The tornado moved over rural areas, continuing its timber and tree damage.
 The tornado approached the Chattahoochee River, where it caused roof damage to a few homes in that area.
 Significant tree damage was also observed here.
 The tornado crossed the river and continued in Georgia.